 Firewood and garden tools were stored in the red outhouse opposite the old office.
 The building also houses one of the old bakeries and mangle houses of the Ironworks, which was shared by working families.
 During the summer, the aroma of freshly baked bread hovers over the baking tray.
 At the same time, you may see freshly washed linen towels hanging on a clothesline.
 In the outhouse and bakery we offer a variety of museum lessons, for example Ironworks Villager’s Activities, Time Travels and Workshops for groups.
-Beside the bakery you find the foundry for moulding tinn soliders and the Upper Ironworks exhibition.
+Beside the bakery you find the foundry were moulding is presented and the Upper Ironworks exhibition.

 In 1842, the building was turned into a canteen for workers of the Upper Ironworks.
 Due to a general housing shortage, the building was later used as a home for several working families and single people.
 In 1970, residents abandoned the house and it lay deserted until 1983 when the Museum took over the building and renovated it into exhibition space.
 Upstairs you can see, among other things, the apartment of the widow and the cabin of the bachelor.
 Today, the Museum Office and Café Hammarbacken are located on the ground floor of the building.
 In the cosy café you can enjoy freshly baked buns with a cup of coffee.